Jiménez again hits 2 home runs, White Sox rout Twins 11-1

+MINNEAPOLIS (AP) — The Chicago White Sox already were enjoying quite a season despite missing two key players.
+Now with Eloy Jiménez and Luis Robert back in the lineup, the AL Central leaders are looking even more formidable.

-MINNEAPOLIS (AP) — Eloy Jiménez hit two homers with five RBIs for the second straight game, Tim Anderson led off with a home run for the second day in a row, and the Chicago White Sox cruised past the Minnesota Twins 11-1 Monday night.
+Jiménez hit two homers with five RBIs for the second straight game, Robert came off the 60-day injured list to deliver an RBI double and single, and the White Sox cruised past the Minnesota Twins 11-1 Monday night.

+“Getting both those guys back is kind of a reminder of what they can do to help us,” manager Tony La Russa said.

-Lucas Giolito pitched two-hit ball for eight innings as the White Sox won their fourth in a row.
-Center fielder Luis Robert came off the 60-day injured list and delivered an RBI double and single for the AL Central leaders.
+Tim Anderson led off the game with a home run for the second day in a row and Lucas Giolito pitched two-hit ball for eight innings as the White Sox won their fourth in a row.

 Jiménez became the first White Sox player with consecutive games of at least two homers and five RBIs, and the first in the majors since Bryce Harper for Washington in 2015.